 Whatever it is you want the visitor to do, you should ask them clearly.

 - Display the CTA at least once in a central location using a distinct button.
 Make sure the visitor knows where the button is.

 - Add a few visual cues such as images or arrows pointing at the button, as a way to draw the eye.

-- If your landing page has several CTAs, de-emphasize them by using smaller fonts, or visually by using less distracting colors compared to the primary CTA.
+- If your landing page has several CTAs, de-emphasize the less important ones by using smaller fonts or by using less eye-catching colours compared to your primary CTA.

 - In case you have more content below the fold, it may be necessary to repeat the CTA.
 But remember to keep it simple and compelling, so the visitor can follow through with the instructions.